- Home >

 Internal Control

 To ensure sound and proper business operations and to ensure that we fulfill the obligations arising from our insurance policies, we identify and evaluate potential risks, take appropriate action based on the specific characteristics of each risk and comprehensively manage those risks.
-We are committed, on a company-wide basis, to improving soundness through the management and control of those risk volume and capital.
+We are committed, on a company-wide basis, to improving soundness through the management and control of risk levels and capital.

 We have also established a crisis management system and a risk management system to respond to catastrophes and large-scale disasters in addition to our everyday risk management system.